Detailed content of our market study

 The materials used

-A wide variety of materials are used in the production of sunglasses, to a greater or lesser extent depending on the use to which the sunglasses will be put and the range chosen.
+The production of sunglasses uses a wide range of materials, more or less adapted to the use to which the sunglasses will be put and to the range chosen.

 Sporty users of sunglasses will prefer resistant, lightweight frames that do not oxidize.
 Materials such as titanium are more flexible than most commonly used materials and are much lighter, offering a high weight/impact resistance ratio, as well as anti-oxidation qualities in contact with seawater or perspiration.